learn-co-curriculum/axi-dat-challenge1/README.md

 ## Additional Data Collection with the PokéAPI

-Use the PokéAPI ([documentation here](https://pokeapi.co/docs/v2.html#items-section)) to find the effect(s) of your chosen item.
+Use the PokéAPI ([documentation here](https://pokeapi.co/docs/v2.html#items-section)) to find the **Fling Effect** of your chosen item.

 1. Create the request URL with `"https://pokeapi.co/api/v2/item/"` plus the `api_id` of the chosen item.
 E.g. `"https://pokeapi.co/api/v2/item/1"` if the `api_id` was 1
 2. Use the `requests` library to send a request with this URL and receive the response
 3. Convert the content of the response into a Python dictionary with the `.json()` method
-4. Using the key `effect_entries`, retrieve information about the effect(s) of your chosen item from this dictionary.
-Display this information to the reader in whatever format seems best.
+4. Using the key `fling_effect`, retrieve information from this dictionary about the effect of using Fling with your chosen item
+5. Display this information to the reader in whatever format seems best.
+You may want to consider making additional API calls

 # Deliverables Checklist